EXPRESSCLUSTER/Cluster-Set/doc/Clusterset_with_ECX_EN.md

 ### Feature
 - A cluster set consisting of 2 clusters and 2 nodes
 - Make sure that the FO group is always running on one of the four nodes.
-- Priority is server 1 , server 2, 3, 4
+- Priority is server 1, server 2, 3, 4.
 - If FO group cannot be started on server 1, try to start on server 2.

 ### Script description

+The script described below is [`Recover-Group.ps1`](../script/Recover-Group.ps1).

 - l1-l26
   - Set server and user information.
 - l27-l58